Our Response to COVID-19

 Is our staff vaccinated?

 Per state and federal guidance, all our staff is fully vaccinated and boosted unless they have a qualified religious or medical exemption.
-Those staff that are not fully vaccinated (less than 5% of staff) are tested at least weekly for COVID19.

 We were recently invited to participate in the first research study with the University of CA Irvine on infection prevention, examining healthcare worker hygiene habits.
 We have in-person meetings, email updates and use our medical records to keep our staff up to date with the current recommendations and regulations.
 We are proud of our affiliation with a leading infectious disease expert to advise us during this pandemic: Dr. James A. McKinnell from Expert Stewardship.
 He has published over 40 papers, many focusing on optimal uses of antibiotics and how we can better understand antimicrobial resistance in our communities.
 Dr. McKinnell has worked with skilled nursing facilities in Los Angeles and Orange County on practical strategies of infection prevention and antimicrobial stewardship.